michealespinola/syno.dnsperftest/README.md

 # Requirements

 * `dig` needs to be in the PATH.
 If you don't have it, the script will provide instructions for where to get it.
-* `bc` is no longer a requirement of this script since being forked. `awk` is used instead for greater wide-spread availability - particularly for Synology.
+* `bc` is no longer a requirement of this script since being forked. `awk` is used instead for greater wide-spread availability - particularly for Synology. (this need was what initially prompted the creation of this fork)

 # Utilization and example output: